Akul-AI/akulai/README.md

 # AkulAI Core

+First off, don't forget to download the ASR model from [here](https://alphacephei.com/vosk/models), unzip it, rename it to ```model``` and place it in the ```akulai``` directory.
+It won't work without that.

-This is the very first version of the AkulAI project.
+This is version 1.0.1 of the AkulAI project.
 As of right now, it relies on quite a few online services, but the main code is offline.
 Hopefully, someday, we can make this completely offline.
 Of course, this is very basic, but I definetly plan on adding other things as well.
 I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.

 (This does open up a WebUI which probably won't be supported in other versions.)